Search sheldonbrown.com and sheldonbrown.org

 A "rectifier" is a device for converting AC (Alternating Current) into DC (Direct Current).
 The simplest kind of rectifier is a "diode", sort of a one-way valve for electricity.
 If you hook up a diode in series (as part of the circuit wire) with an AC source, it will only pass current half the time, when the AC is in its compatible direction.
 What comes through is pulsating DC.
 The problem with using a simple diode is that you are throwing away half of the electricity.

 There is a simple circuit using four diodes, called a "bridge rectifier" that gets around this.
 It effectively flips the polarity around every half-cycle (an oversimplification, I know) and turns the AC into DC with negligible loss.
 You could solder four diodes together in the proper configuration, as I did, but these days you can just buy a ready-made "full-wave bridge rectifier".
 [Considering that the Dynohub operates at low voltages, the loss is significant when using silicon diodes -- 1.4 volts.
 If you use germanium diodes, it is only 0.4 volts.
-Fancier circuitry can get the loss much lower yet, but this is not a do-it-yourself project unless you are a serious electronics hacker. -- John Allen.]
+Fancier circuitry can get the loss much lower yet, but this is only a do-it-yourself project for a serious electronics hacker. -- John Allen.]

 The Sturmey-Archer Dynohub is truly named:-